goodeggs/fibrous/README.md

-Pass any function to `fibrous` and it returns a function that conforms to standard node async APIs with a callback as the last argument that expects `err` as the first argument and the function result as the second.
+Pass any function to `fibrous` and it returns a function that conforms to standard node async APIs with a callback as the last argument.
+The callback expects `err` as the first argument and the function result as the second.
 Any exception thrown will be passed to the callback as an error.